reefland/host-check/README.md

 There are some routines within the script you may want to consider making modifications.
 Instead of editing the script directly, simply cut & paste the default routine from the script and place it in the config file (`host-check.conf`).
 Customize the version within your config file.

 * `__send_notification()` is called to send a notification.
-By default it sends a webhook notification to the URL specified in variable `$webhook`.
+  * By default it sends a webhook notification to the URL specified in variable `$webhook`.
-  * If you would rather an email, then you can modify this to use `mailx` or some other email client.
+  * If you would rather send an email, then you can modify this to use `mailx` or some other email client.
 The content of the notification is in variable `$message`.

+* `__send_heartbeat()` is called each time the `-a` or `--all` (process all hosts) switch it used.
+This sends a message (webhook, email, etc) to monitoring service used as a heartbeat that this script is operating as expected.
+(This has nothing to do with status of scanned hosts).
+  * By default it sends a heartbeat to the URL specified in variable `$healthcheck` if variable `$enable_healthcheck` is set to `1` to enable this.
+  * If you would rather send an email, then you can modify this to use `mailx` or some other email client.

 * `__dropbear_failed_payload()` is called when no SSH ports are detected, no dropbear ports are detected or the passphrase to unlock the volume failed.
   * Often there is nothing you can do about it, just needs a human to investigate.